frankier/vim-eve/README.md

 (The last type, when combined with `g:eve_fold_empty` is particularly nice for writing non-literate Eve.)

-Each type of fence is only inserted if your current line is preceeded by a certain number of blank lines.
+Each type of fence is only inserted if your current line is preceded by a certain number of blank lines.
 An m2e or e2e fence is inserted when you finish typing `search`, `bind` or `commit` in a Markdown block or in an Eve block respectively.
 An e2m fence is inserted when you start a line with something